h10sheikh/DataEnrichment/README.md

   --restart
 ```
 This command trains WideResNet28_10 architecture on CIFAR100 dataset (corruption rate=40%) without data parameters.
 This experiment can be used to obtain baseline performance without data parameters.
-Running this script, you should obtain 50.0% accuracy at convergence.
+Running this script, you should obtain around 50.0% accuracy at convergence.

-#### Train with instance level parameters
+### Train with instance level parameters
 Since the noise present in the dataset is at instance level, we can train the DNN model with instance level parameters
 to learn instance specific curriculum.
 The curriculum should learn to ignore learning from corrupt samples in the dataset.
 ```